 *Please note that the Graduate Enrollment Fee is not covered by this fellowship.

 For each fellowship, $10,000 in annual funding support will come from the President’s Office.
 Academic units are responsible for the remaining cost (minimum GRA stipend cost of $15,000 per year and Dean’s Fellowship of $5,000 per year along with tuition/fees) for each of the fellowship recipients.
 Schools/colleges may increase the stipend and Dean’s Fellowship using their own funds above the minimum as they deem appropriate to be most competitive.
 Recipients will carry the title of Presidential Graduate Opportunity Program (PGOP) Fellows.

 Nominations will be made by the Deans or their designates.
 Nomination packages will include standardized test scores, transcripts, and letters of support from department/program and college/school.
-Nomination packages should also include a statement of the expectations for the student and the benefits to his/her degree program.
-This statement should specifically describe how the enrollment of this student will serve to enhance the diversity of the graduate students in that program.
+Nomination packages should also include:

 Fellows must adhere to the terms and conditions for a graduate research assistant position in order to retain the doctoral fellowship.

-Fellows must make satisfactory annual progress towards the degree as determined by the Graduate School, the student’s academic (department, school) unit leader (chair, director, head), and the student’s major professor.
+Fellows must make satisfactory annual progress towards the degree as determined by the Graduate School, the student’s academic (department, school) unit leader (chair, director, head), and the student’s advisor/mentor.